-We have been publishing RDS since 2003 and have published over 500 authors from all over the world.
-One of only a handful of peer-reviewed Disability Studies journals in the world, the Review of Disability Studies: An International Journal (RDS) is a quarterly online journal that provides an international forum for people with disabilities, academics, professionals, artists and creators from all backgrounds and expertise to express ideas relevant to disability studies and people with disabilities.
+Since 2003, RDS has published over 500 authors from around the world.
+One of only a handful of peer-reviewed Disability Studies journals in the world, the Review of Disability Studies: An International Journal (RDS) is a quarterly online, open-access journal that provides an international forum for people with disabilities, academics, professionals, artists and creators from all backgrounds and expertise to express ideas relevant to our understanding of disability.

-The Review of Disability Studies (RDS) is a peer-reviewed academic journal that is targeted towards any person interested in disability studies.
+The Review of Disability Studies (RDS) is a peer-reviewed, open-access academic journal that is targeted towards any person interested in disability studies.
 We have readers and authors from all over the world.
 We accept submissions in English of a scholarly nature covering a range of disciplines within disability studies as well as creative works expressing ideas in the area of disability.
 The RDS journal contains the following sections: 1.
 Research and Essays; 2.
 Topical Forums; 3.
 Creative Works; 4.
-Best Practices; 5.
+Global Perspective on Disability Studies; 5.
 Multi-Media Review; 6.
 Notes from the Field; 7.
 Dissertation Abstracts.
 The journal is published four times a year, and each issue runs approximately 50 pages.